The Medical Center of Aurora

-The Medical Center of Aurora ("TMCA") serves Aurora, Colorado and the eastern Denver-Aurora Metropolitan Area (metro area) with four separate campuses providing a wide range of health care services.
-It was founded in 1974; it now employs more than 1,200 people and is part of HealthONE, the largest health care system in the metro area.
-Currently, there are more than 450 doctors on staff and 346 beds.
+HCA HealthONE Aurora serves Aurora, Colorado, and the eastern Denver-Aurora Metropolitan Area (metro area) in the United States.
+It has four separate campuses providing a wide range of health care services.
+It was founded in 1974; it now employs more than 1,200 people and is part of HCA HealthONE, the largest health care system in the metro area.
+Currently, there are more than 451 doctors on staff and 347 beds.

 Services

-Specialties for which The Medical Center of Aurora is best known locally and nationally include heart and vascular care, surgical services, women's services, cancer services, and neurosciences, including spine, brain and stroke care.
+Specialties for which HCA HealthONE Aurora is best known locally and nationally include heart and vascular care, surgical services, women's services, cancer services, and neurosciences, including spine, brain and stroke care.